-- Statistics for Public Administration (4 credits)
+- Statistics for Public Service and Managers (4 credits)

 - The statistics course component of the Tacoma program (4 credits)

 If you are not a current Evergreen student, you may take courses as a non-admitted or "special" student.
 If you have been admitted to the MPA program for Fall, but need to take your statistics prerequisite in Summer, you will still register as a special student.
-See the Registration website for details.
+See the Registration webpages for details.

 Courses at Washington state community and technical colleges